 Why Hashtags are Important to Your HVAC Business

-You may be wondering why something you may not have ever heard of is necessary to your HVAC business.
+You may wonder why something you may not have ever heard of is necessary to your HVAC business.
 HVAC hashtags are essential in a few key ways:

 They Increase Visibility

-It’s all about being visible in the places that your customers are.
+It’s all about being visible in the places where your customers are.
 Social media is that place.
-One study found that Americans spend over 2 hours on social media every day on average.
+One study found that Americans spend over 2 hours on social media daily.
 HVAC Hashtags will make it easier for people to see you and your posts on social media.

 Social Media is A Means of Research

 Another study found that over half of all social media users browse their feeds to research products and services in their area.
-So it’s clear that in 2022, people are using social media for a lot more than sharing pictures of their cats.
+So it’s clear that in 2023, people are using social media for much more than sharing pictures of their cats.

 They Can Generate Leads